 Your skin may not be looking its best right now.
 And the reason?...
 Stress.

-You may be experiencing an increase in oiliness and more breakouts.
-Or your skin could be showing signs of dehydration and abnormal irritation.
-These are all indicators that stress is having an effect on your skin.
+Alternatively, your skin could be showing signs of dryness and abnormal irritation.
+These are all indicators that stress is having an effect on your face.

 But don’t worry.
-We’re here to show you how to keep everything calm and get your skin looking healthy and glowing again, even when stress levels are high.
+We’re here to show you how to keep everything calm and get your skin looking clear and healthy again, even when stress levels are high.

-Signs of stress can show up on your skin in many different ways… and none of them are good!
+Signs of stress can show up on your face in many different ways… and none of them are good!

 Your body reacts to stress, or even just a lack of sleep, by elevating the levels of the hormone Cortisol in your blood - putting you into a state of ‘fight or flight’.

 Cortisol is responsible for inflammation in our bodies – the main culprit behind signs of aging.

 This triggers an increase in oil production in the sebaceous glands which can then develop into stress bumps, breakouts and stress acne.

 Cortisol also diminishes your body’s ability to retain water so your skin becomes dry and dehydrated too, leading to a stress rash, along with fine lines and wrinkles appearing on your face.